Version 2.0 - Effective from September 2021

 Our Technical Support services do not include the provision of any of the following services:

 (ii) responding to requests that are unrelated to the provision of Services;

 6. Changes to this Policy

-We reserve the right to modify this Policy from time to time, in our sole discretion, and the modified Policy shall be effective thirty (30) days after you have been notified that it has been posted on our website at www.the-hive.com/legal/support.
-You acknowledge and agree that you are responsible for reviewing the most recent version of this Policy which has been posted on our website.
+We reserve the right to modify this Policy from time to time, at our sole discretion, and the modified Policy shall be effective thirty (30) days after you have been notified that it has been posted on our website at www.the-hive.com/legal/support.
+You acknowledge and agree that you are responsible for reviewing the most recent version of this Policy posted on our website.